What wood to choose for easy wood carving?🤔 BC Series #7

 Each textbook tells about the hardness, plasticity, grains, texture and typical defects of wood.
 A newcomer learns that the hardness of wood significantly depends on the humidity that it is at 15% moisture twice as hard as 30%.

 There is a white acacia (tree) and a yellow (shrub).
 The white acacia almost doesn’t crack or warp; it has very good quality especially for turning works.
 The cross section of the wood has a yellow, yellow-greenish and even olive-green color with clear annual growth rings.
 The handcrafted item from this kind of tree darkens in its natural color, becoming very eye-catching.
 The shrub acacia has a beautiful bright yellow color, used for miniature crafts.
-It is well polished with the chips in paraffin wax.
+It is well polished with the paraffin wax.

 Old trees of this kind get the reddish or reddish brown wood color, and young trees get yellowish color, it is rather hard and well-polished.